xrrocha/xrecords/doc/intro.md

 ## The Framework Model ##

-The above is depicted in the following class diagram:
+The above theory is depicted in the following class diagram:

 ![Framework Class Model](img/copier-framework.png)